 Architectural firms everywhere are increasing their marketing know-how to help them find their next customers and SEO (Search Engine Optimisation) is one of the most important aspects of this.

-SEO refers to the techniques implemented to make sure you appear on the relevant search pages on Google and other search engines.
+SEO refers to the techniques, best practices and strategies implemented to make sure you appear on the relevant search pages on Google and other search engines.